The Art of Science of Prediction by Philip E Tetlock Dan Gardner

 What then do you need ?

-I first heard of this book on CNN's GPS podcast, but the name "Superforecasting" reminded me of "Super-freakonomics", which inturn reminded of dubious smartass hindsights and which caused me to ignore the recommendation.
+The book des I first heard of this book on CNN's GPS podcast, but the name "Superforecasting" reminded me of "Super-freakonomics", which inturn reminded of dubious smartass hindsights and which caused me to ignore the recommendation.
 Tetlock was cited again by Steven Pinker in his book "Enlightenment Now" and that finally got me to option it upwards.

 Can you really forecast geopolitical events ?
 Surprisingly yes.